SolderedElectronics/Inkplate-documentation/source/index.rst

 ..
-Inkplate 6 documentation master file, created by sphinx-quickstart on Mon Aug  3 13:10:28 2020.
+Inkplate documentation master file, created by sphinx-quickstart on Mon Aug  3 13:10:28 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Inkplate 6's documentation!
+Welcome to Inkplate's documentation!
 ======================================

 .. toctree::